Inside My Process for Realistic Style Portraits

 Step 1

-Using the photos you send as reference(s), I'll sketch out your pet's glorious features onto a "removable" outline layer, noting shadows and areas of dark fur.
+Using the photos you send as reference(s), I'll sketch out your pet's glorious features onto an outline layer, noting shadows and areas of dark fur.
 I'll reference this layer throughout my painting process to make sure my placement is on track.
 Typically starting with the eyes and nose, I begin to draw/paint, adding vibrant color to my empty "canvas".
 Using the airbrush, flat brush, and technical pen in procreate, the digital pet portrait begins to take shape.

 Form